MrIago/mr-plugins/check-rules/commands/audit.md

 }
 ```

-If user selects Yes:
+If user selects Yes, use Write tool directly to .mr-plugins/check-rules/log.md (it creates dirs automatically).
-1. Create directory .mr-plugins/check-rules/ if needed
-2. Write log.md with date and failure details

 DO NOT offer to fix files.
+DO NOT use Bash mkdir - Write tool handles it.